 Learn more about order fulfillment services with answers to these frequently asked questions.

-Although precise order fulfillment costs vary depending on the provider and its pricing models, "pick and pack" fees typically range from 25 cents to $1 per pick.
+Although precise order fulfillment costs vary depending on the provider and its pricing models, "pick and pack" fees typically range from $2 to $5 per order.
+Other possible costs include the following:

 Warehouse receiving labor